wso2/docs-ei/en/micro-integrator/docs/setup/observability/setting-up-minimum-basic-observability-deployment.md

 In a clustered deployment, you can view the list of Micro Integrator instances in your Micro Integrator cluster under **MI Nodes** in the **WSO2 Node Metrics** dashboard.

-## Configuring EI to integrate with basic observability deployment
+## Configuring WSO2 EI to publish statistics

 To enable observability for WSO2 Micro Integrator, follow the steps below: